 There are no points associated with the PRC.
-Official submissions are accepted exclusively via the PRC Online Submission Form.
+Official submissions are accepted exclusively via the PRC Online Submission Form (available on the BCSSA Events & Results Calendar on the PRC deadline date).
 Hardcopies of PRC Recording Sheets are available for tracking during the event.
 All eligible submitted entries will be ranked from highest number of laps skated to lowest level of laps skated.
 The team with the highest number of laps skated (in each category) at the end of the season will be declared the provincial champion.